FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-08-10-impressions-of-the-first-asp-net-mvc-workshop.md

   ['/blog/articles/2014/08/10/impressions-of-the-first-asp-net-mvc-workshop/']
 ---

-In this blogpost I am doing a small recap to give you impressions of the first ASP.NET MVC workshop.
+In this blog post I am doing a small recap to give you impressions of the first ASP.NET MVC workshop.

 Even when I am not doing it in my current project at work I am very interested in ASP.NET and the ASP.NET MVC-Framework and everything which is needed to build modern web based applications.